Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 1254: Edited Code in both files and fixed all the errors.

 1255: Build the project successfully and pushing to GitHub.

+0108: Edited UnitofWork.cs and IUnitofWork.cs in the Repository and IRepository folder.

+0109: Added CoverType in both files and Build the Project.

+0109: Project Builded Successfully.